haichenl/integralbinfile/README.md

 % 2-electron integrals; there are (number of unique 2-e integrals) of them, each in the form:

-4 ints: indices i, j, k, l
+4 doubles: indices i, j, k, l

 1 double: integral value H2(i, j, k, l)